A2Seek: Towards Reasoning-Centric Benchmark for Aerial Anomaly Understanding: Data Collection, Annotation and Statistics

 \subsection{Annotation Workflow and Quality Assurance}

-The A2Seek dataset employs a rigorous multi-level annotation framework to ensure high-quality and comprehensive labeling.
-The annotation process begins with manually labeling anomaly categories and identifying relevant regions in keyframes, which are then extended to adjacent video frames using Grounded-SAM-2 \cite{ravi2024sam2segmentimages, ren2024grounding}.
+\textbf{Dataset Annotation. } The A2Seek dataset employs a rigorous multi-level annotation framework to ensure high-quality and comprehensive labeling.
+As illustrated in Figure~\ref{fig:label_pipeline}, the annotation process begins with manually labeling anomaly categories and identifying relevant regions in keyframes, which are then extended to adjacent video frames using Grounded-SAM-2 \cite{ravi2024sam2segmentimages, ren2024grounding}.
 These annotations undergo cross-verification by human annotators to ensure consistency and accuracy.
 Based on this initial information, prompts were designed to guide a vision-language model in generating detailed annotations, including region-level, frame-level, and segment-level information.
 The model-generated annotations were further reviewed and refined by professional annotators to ensure alignment with human-labeled categories.
 To enhance the reliability of the annotations, a multi-stage process was designed, encompassing trigger, diagnose, reasoning, reflection, and seeking phases.
 Specific formatting rules were employed to align the model outputs with human annotations, ensuring consistency and interpretability.
 During this process, the model was guided to generate multiple responses, from which professional annotators selected the most appropriate ones for further refinement.
 The finalized annotations were integrated into a reasoning-centric framework, providing structured explanations that include spatial localization, fine-grained category labels, and causal reasoning paths.
 This process ensures that the dataset not only supports precise anomaly detection but also facilitates in-depth semantic reasoning.
 The annotation framework includes precise timestamps for each anomalous event, identifying the specific frame sequences where anomalies occur.
 Spatial localization is achieved through bounding boxes that accurately mark the positions of anomalous objects, ensuring high precision and reliability in anomaly detection.
 Additionally, natural language explanations describe the causes and contextual background of anomalies, forming dynamic reasoning paths based on visual scene content.
 To maintain data quality, low-quality videos were removed, and privacy-sensitive information, such as faces and license plates, was processed to ensure compliance with ethical standards.
 This meticulous annotation process ensures that the A2Seek dataset provides a robust foundation for developing and evaluating aerial anomaly detection models in complex scenarios.
+Fifteen domain specialists spent roughly one month creating the A2Seek labels.
+The pipeline concentrates on three elements—\textit{temporal boundaries, spatial trajectories, and textual descriptions}—implemented with lightweight in-house tools (as shown in Figure~\ref{fig:annotation_gui}) and a round-robin verification scheme.
+All outputs are released as COCO-VID-style JSON files.